Aliases for NDRG1 Gene

 GeneCards Summary for NDRG1 Gene

 NDRG1 (N-Myc Downstream Regulated 1) is a Protein Coding gene.
-Diseases associated with NDRG1 include charcot-marie-tooth disease, type 4d and transitional papilloma.
-Among its related pathways are Angiogenesis (CST) and HIF-1-alpha transcription factor network.
+Diseases associated with NDRG1 include charcot-marie-tooth disease, type 4d and charcot-marie-tooth neuropathy type 4.
+Among its related pathways are Gene Expression and HIF-1-alpha transcription factor network.
 GO annotations related to this gene include microtubule binding and cadherin binding.
 An important paralog of this gene is NDRG2.